geohackweek/tutorial_contents/vector/README.md

 ```bash
 conda env create -f environment.yml
 ```
-An environment called `vectorenv` will be created.
+An environment called `vectorenv19` will be created.
 Note that this environment doesn't include JupyterLab, though it does include Jupyter notebook.
 It assumes you are running JupyterLab using a different conda environment where JupyterLab is installed.

 ### Install miniconda and setup JupyterLab